-Events are run by an Account Manager and Executive Chef.
+Events are run by an Account Manager and Kitchen Lead.
 Below outlines the general responsibilities of each:

 Account Manager - Works with the client all the way through the planning process.
 The Account Manager has the best understanding of the clients expectations and service items needed for each event.
 The Account Manager oversees the event as a whole.

 Kitchen Lead - Manages the preparation and execution of food and beverages and directs kitchen staff.
 Chef and kitchen crew are responsible for putting out finished food products on time with good presentation.